-- Aggressive, abusive or threatening verbal behaviour - Aggressive physical behaviour - Theft - Persistent aggressive, abusive or disruptive behaviour - Bringing illegal substances on to the premises - Bringing in unsuitable material e.g.: DVD / downloaded films / magazines - Derogatory remarks aimed at a particular individual in the context of race, religion or sexuality see Bullying policy.
+- Aggressive, abusive or threatening verbal behaviour - Aggressive physical behaviour - Theft - Persistent aggressive, abusive or disruptive behaviour - Bringing illegal substances on to the premises - Bringing in unsuitable material e.g.: DVD / downloaded films / magazines - Derogatory remarks aimed at a particular individual in the context of race, religion or sexuality - see Bullying policy.

-In the case of any of the above, staff should record the incident on ISAMs as a major sanction.
-This will notify the Tutor, Head of year and Head of Pastoral Care.
+In the case of any of the above, staff should report this to the Head of year and or Head of Pastoral Care immediately..
 The incident will be investigated by the Head of year and/or Head of Pastoral Care, Deputy Head and Head, Following the investigation, details should be taken to the Headmaster, who will then consider possible sanctions, examples of which may include one or more of the following: